solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

             transfer-encoding: {}
 ```

 The *Upstream* configuration defines the address where the Pet Store service can be found and the REST services that are offered by the application.
-Gloo can use the transformations found in the configuration as a target for routing requests.
+Gloo Edge can use the transformations found in the configuration as a target for routing requests.

 The other half of the equation is the *Virtual Service*.
-Let's take a look at the `default.yaml` file that defines the default *Virtual Service* on the Gloo Gateway.
+Let's take a look at the `default.yaml` file that defines the default *Virtual Service* on the Gateway.

 ```shell
 # see how the route is configured: